Server configuration properties

 - customHeaders (Object)

 - Custom HTTP headers.
 This object contains custom HTTP headers that the server will include in its responses.
-Default: None
+You can also use the

 - disableToHTTPSRedirect (bool)